wacncontent/CustomizeTool/removeCommentOutput2/includes/install-and-run-mysql-on-opensuse-vm.md

 		# rcmysql stop

 	5. Warning!
 After installation, the MySQL root password is empty by default.
-It's recommended that you run **mysql_secure_installation**, a script that helps secure MySQL.
-When running **mysql_secure_installation**, you towill be prompted change the MySQL root password, remove anonymous user accounts, disable remote root logins, remove test databases, and reload the privileges table.
-It is recommended that you answer yes to all of these options and change the root password.Run the following command to execute the script:
+It's recommended that you run **mysql\_secure\_installation**, a script that helps secure MySQL.
+When running **mysql\_secure\_installation**, you will be prompted to change the MySQL root password, remove anonymous user accounts, disable remote root logins, remove test databases, and reload the privileges table.
+It is recommended that you answer yes to all of these options and change the root password.
+Run the following command to execute the script:

 		$ mysql_secure_installation